Through A Donation

-Salary is $35,000-$40,000/annually based on education and experience.
+Starting salary is $30,000/year, based on education and experience.
 Additional benefits include access to a laptop and flexibility to work from home/off-site, as well as the opportunity to utilize agency vehicles for the majority of appointments with clients.
-Other benefits include supportive work environment, and full-time employees are offered the following: paid time off; medical, dental, and vision insurance options; healthcare flexible spending account; and life insurance.
+Other benefits include a supportive work environment, and full-time employees are offered the following: paid time off; medical, dental, and vision insurance options; healthcare flexible spending account; short-term, long-term, and voluntary life insurance.